For part 1, go here.

 1.)
 Derail existing habits: where you make space to act on new intentions (see my point about overwriting, not destruction?
 It’s a replacement, homie.)

 Moving city, for example, is a great way of doing this.
-Part of the call to move city must be tapping into the notion that a new place = change of existing habits.
+Part of the call to move city must be tapping into the notion that a new place = significant change, of which existing habits will be a part.

 2.)
 Repetition is key: It takes time to master but take heart because any goal can be subdivided again, stretch goals and specific plans.
 If you can do something for a little bit of the intended goal, over a longer period of time you will achieve it.
 Again, sounds simplistic, but the size of a goal is often enough to detract real effort.